How George Michael Evolved From Teen Idol to Inspiration

 I don't want nobody baby

-Part time love just brings me down
+Part-time love just brings me down

 I don't need your freedom